 What does that agility look like in the marketing of fintech products over the last year?

 - 84% of marketers are now using AI.
-Many marketing professionals have been favouring AI for its ability to quickly process data at scale and to provide customer support 24/7.
+Many marketing professionals have been favoring AI for its ability to quickly process data at scale and to provide customer support 24/7.

 - 52% of marketers used three to four marketing channels.
-Those that favour multi-touch campaigns tend to report they almost always reach their financial targets.
+Those that favor multi-touch campaigns tend to report they almost always reach their financial targets.

 - Marketers that diversified their acquisition channels yielded much better results regardless of ad disapprovals and algorithm changes.

 - Word of mouth became a powerful acquisition channel.

 Why did word-of-mouth become so popular as a customer acquisition tool?

 Customer referral programs have a lot of benefits for companies and customers: